carlfranklin/MauiMediaElement/README.md

 # Introduction

-In this demo, we will explore the capabilities of the **MediaElement** control in a **.NET MAUI** Application.
-By delving deep into the **MediaElement** control, we'll discover its powerful features.
+In this demo, we will explore the capabilities of the `MediaElement` control in a **.NET MAUI** Application.
+By delving deep into the `MediaElement` control, we'll discover its powerful features.

+I will show you how to use the `MediaElement` in a MAUI XAML app and also in a MAUI Blazor app.

+I recorded myself building these applications step-by-step in a YouTube video for The .NET Show episode 38.

-The **MediaElement** control provides a simple way to play audio and video files.
+The `MediaElement` control provides a simple way to play audio and video files.
 It supports a wide range of media formats, including MP3, WAV, OGG, MPEG, and many others.
 The control can also be used to play media from URLs or streams.

-In addition to basic playback features, the **MediaElement** control provides a number of features, such as the ability to control playback speed, and adjust volume.
+In addition to basic playback features, the `MediaElement` control provides a number of features, such as the ability to control playback speed, and adjust volume.
 Developers can also customize the control's appearance and behavior to suit their specific needs.

-Overall, the **MediaElement** control is a powerful and flexible tool for adding multimedia capabilities to your cross-platform applications built using **MAUI**.
+Overall, the `MediaElement` control is a powerful and flexible tool for adding multimedia capabilities to your cross-platform applications built using **MAUI**.

->:blue_book: The MediaElement control is compatible with a variety of platforms including iOS, Android, Windows, macOS, and Tizen.
+>:blue_book: The `MediaElement` control is compatible with a variety of platforms including iOS, Android, Windows, macOS, and Tizen.

+### Using MediaElement in a MAUI XAML App

 By the end of this demo, you will have achieved the following end results: